-Term paper topic (10%) You are to hand in one to two paragraphs describing the topic of your term paper and several references to relevant articles in the professional literature (including at least one article as specified above).
+Term paper topic (10%) You are to hand in one to two paragraphs describing the topic of your term paper and several references (in proper APA format) to relevant articles in the professional literature (including at least one article as specified above).
 The object of this exercise is to ensure that you have chosen an appropriate topic and that you have started work on the paper.
 You may not receive any marks for subsequent aspects of the term paper until I have viewed and approved your topic.
 Keep in mind that the whole process will be much easier and lot less stressful if you can keep ahead of the game.

 Term paper introduction (15%) This is to be a full draft of the introduction of your research proposal including citations and references (in APA format).
 It should outline the existing literature on your chosen topic, what people have already found, what question remains unanswered and the specific question you will tackle with your experiment.
-Remember you are telling a story, try to include information that moves your story along and not just a list of "so-and-so found this, so-and-so found that...".
-Good proposals in the past have typically included at least 8-10 references with the introduction from 6-10 pages long but keep in mind this is a very rough guideline and you will be the best judge of how much you need to write in order to tell your story.
+Remember you are telling a story, only include information that moves your story along and not just a list of "so-and-so found this, so-and-so found that...".
+You may use a maximum of 5 pages2, double-spaced so concision3 is of the essence.
+Good proposals in the past have typically included at least 8-10 references.

 Term paper (25%) This is the final version of the paper including the literature review and the proposed experiment.
 Both aspects of the paper are important-do not neglect the experimental component.
-Good papers in the past have varied from around 15 pages to 30 pages depending on the complexity of your topic and your writing style.
+Once again, you must be concise as you have a maximum of 10 pages excluding the title page, abstract, and references.
 More detail on the paper will be available in class.

 All assignments are due in class on the date specified and must be word-processed.
 The term paper (and references for all papers) must be in APA format.
-Papers that depart significantly from APA format, and papers with significant errors in style, grammar, punctuation, and spelling will receive a failing grade.
+Papers that depart significantly from APA format, papers with significant errors in style, grammar, punctuation, or spelling, and papers that exceed the page limit will receive a failing grade.
 Late papers and missed exams will not be accepted without a satisfactory medical excuse.

 The work you submit for your assignments and exams must be your own.
 It is an academic offence to submit someone else's work as your own.
-Please see section 4 of Academic Offences, Student Discipline Policy-academic offences (p.
-78 of the 2014 academic year calendar) for details.
+Please see part 4, section 4 Student Discipline Policy - Academic Offences, (p.
+73 of the 2015-16 academic calendar) for details.